101. Window on Women’s, Gender, and Sexuality Studies. (1h)

 310. Gender, Power, and Violence.
 (3h)

 Research-centered study of various issues related to violence, power, and gender in American society.
 Emphasizes sociological analysis of competing theoretical explanations of violence with respect to race, class, gender, religion, and sexual orientation.
+Also listed as SOC 375.
 (CD)

 319. Women Playwrights.
 (3h)